Wellness Requires O2 at Night – Part 1: Stop the “Epi-drip”

 This powerful hormone, epinephrine, more commonly known as Adrenaline® in its synthetic form, literally keeps untreated patients’ tissues and organs “awake all night” and likely wears out their bodies and brains sooner.

-By: Michael G. Nathans, BA, Biology
+By: Michael G. Nathans, AB, Biology

 March 5, 2016

 Sleep is a well-researched subject but many questions are not yet fully understood or answered.
 For example, why do we fall asleep?
 Why do we dream?
 Why do some sleep walk, snore, pause breathing, have insomnia, night terrors, or wet the bed?
 Why don’t we wet the bed?

 What we do know is that a good night’s sleep is required for good health, and that a good oxygen supply is required for healthy sleep and good rest.

 We also know that sleep-disordered breathing such as loud snoring and sleep apnea deprives sufferers of a good night’s sleep and wrecks lives.
 Literally.

 Harvard Medical School and McKinsey & Co estimated that untreated sleep apnea costs the U. S. economy up to $165B each year in fatigue-related accidents, lost workplace productivity and the treatment of chronic diseases.

 Drowsy drivers are estimated to cause 100,000 police-reported crashes each year, resulting in an estimated 1,550 deaths, 71,000 injuries, and $12.5 billion in monetary losses.
 These figures may be very conservative, since currently it is difficult to attribute crashes to sleepiness.